JorikVanDamme/drupal_webserver_ansible/README.md

 - PostgreSql database

 This role is built to roll out existing webapplications.
 It uses already-made database dumps to provision new instances with the correct information and setup to instantly configure and provision a new instance.
+This role can be very usefull when trying to setup a high available cluster of webservers.

 Requirements
 ------------